field-guides/machine-structures/README.md

 After you make any changes and test that it converts sucessfully into a PDF (**VERY IMPORTANT**), please raise and issue with the attached `.md` file list.

+___
-# How to Become an Author?
+## How to Become an CoAuthor?
+This basically means you get free push acess + your name in the colophon for future generations of Computer Scientists to marvel at.
+What You Need To Do:

-- Find more that 10 unique errors.
+- Find more than 10 unique errors.

 - Contribute more than 2 sections.